nic-dgl-204-fall-2022/redjinator-ind-kotlin-research/README.md

 ### https://github.com/pschlup/kotlin-ta

 kotlin-ta is a technical analysis and back testing library for testing trading strategies and indicators which use chart data saved in CSV files for calculations and can handle multiple candle chart timeframes simultaneously.
 All the basic functions from an currency exchange are available which allows the user to focus on testing their strategies and indicators.

-**Note:** All your work should be *in your own words*.
-If you quote anyone, or if you use any resources other than the Kotlin Overview docs you should say so and provide a link in a **Bibliography**.

 ## Reflection
 I have made multiple attempts previously to write a program in python for back testing and technical analysis, each with limited success before coming to a roadblock and deciding to start overusing a different approach or trying out a design pattern.
 This was slightly due to poor commit management, but more so because I already understand how trading exchanges work and all the functions they provide, so I know what to expect from my app when I’m building it.
 So, rebuilding allowed me to explore programming in a fun way.